 Alternatively, when I’m photographing women younger than 40 with nice skin, I personally prefer southern facing windows with full sun as this gives harsh moody lighting which I’m partial to.
 For beginners I recommend you stick with the northern facing windows if you have the option.

 In any case my favorite way to use windows is as a cross light.
 By turning your client sideways to a window or door, you can pose flattering shadows onto the woman’s body and highlight her curves.
-You can study the boudoir photography lighting diagram for natural light below for an example of how I do commonly do this.
+The following is an example of how I do commonly position my clients for this look.

 Boudoir Photography Lighting Setup Using Studio Strobes